jonasoesch/p9/paper.md

 We call this technique contrasting because it highlights the difference between characters.
 It's typical for these transitions to keep the exact same layout between two states and just switching characters.
 Only like this, visual comparison is possible.
 This is the case for the example on the right in figure \ref{technique-contrast}.
 The income gap between black and white men becomes very clear in comparison the obvious lack of the gap for women when plotted in the same coordinate system.

 But also in contrasting transitions there is subtlety as visible on the left side of figure \ref{technique-contrast}.
 Here the x-axis is actually being shifted between the states.
 But the shift has no other reason than saving space.
 It may take a little more effort from the reader to understand that the first chart shows states that have below average proportions of women and the second chart shows states that have above average proportions of women.
 Yet this *pan* (see >>Visualization parameters) could have been left out without changing the interpretation of the transition at all.
 This leads us directly to the next technique: *Reconfigure*.

+The corresponding transition in Hullman et all. is a *dimension walk*. [@Hullman-13:deeperunderstanding] A congruent *animation* for this transition would be fading out the characters from the previous chart and fading in the new characters.